 Staff can also direct parish residents to other human services.
 They can learn about benefits such as Food stamps or low income apartments.
 Or get referrals to disability application sites and other aid.
 Call 232-4357, or click more ESSENTIAL services.

-Assistance for food - People from across the parish can try a pantry.
-There are dozens of centers.
+Free assistance for groceries or food - People, low-income families, seniors and single moms (among others) from across the Lafayette parish can try a free pantry or soup kitchen.
+There are dozens of distribution centers.
 Some offer free hot meals, other locations will pass out a box of groceries.
 The resources will vary.